yanganto/test-with/README.md

 Here are [slides@COSCUP][coscup-slides] and [slides@COSCON][coscon-slides] to help you know more about it.
 If you really want to check the condition in runtime, please check [runtime section](https://github.com/yanganto/test-with#runtime).
 The `runtime` feature and runtime macros (`test_with::runner!`, `#[test_with::module]`, `#[test_with::runtime_env()]`) can help you run the test and check the conditions in runtime.
+Also, the customed test environment or mock service can set with the modules with `runtime` feature.

 If you forget to add `#[test]` flag on the test case, `#[test_with]` macro will add it for you.